hutchcodes/hutchcodes.github.io/_posts/2019/2019-12-17-blazor-wasm-app-settings.md

 ~~~

-Because we can't (or I couldn't) load the `ClientAppSettings` instance into the Dependency Injection to make it available throughout the application, I'm just putting the values in a static class.
+Because we can't (or I couldn't) load the `ClientAppSettings` instance into the Dependency Injection to make it available throughout the application, I'm just putting the values in a static `AppSettings` class.

 Now, in the MainLayout.razor we can wrap the `@body` with the `AppSettingsLoader`